 First City Art Center is a non-profit organization dedicated to arts education and community outreach.
 First City is proud to offer a 6-month internship to recent graduates entering the field of studio glass.
 The internship will provide professional experience in an active public-access studio.

 The internship provides professional experience in an active, public-access studio.
 Working under the supervision of the Glass Studio Manager and the Glass Arts Fellow, interns gain an in-depth understanding of maintenance and operation of a variety of glass-working equipment, assisting in programming and working with glass makers of all levels.
-Interns can expect to work up to 20 hours per week and should expect to lift up to 50 pounds in their regular duties.
+Interns can expect to work 20 hours per week and should expect to lift up to 50 pounds in their regular duties.

 Internship terms generally run from January 1-June 30, July 1-December 31.